Introverts don’t brag about their accomplishments or holler their expertise in meetings, so sometimes they get overlooked for people who do.

-But a job is a much more serious affair — it isn’t as easy to let things slide as it would have been in school.
-In college, I enrolled only in courses that avoided group presentations or activities, and I focused entirely on studying really hard (alone) to get great grades.
+However, a job is a much more serious affair.
+It wouldn’t be as easy to avoid certain things as it was in school.
+In college, I enrolled only in courses that minimized group presentations and class participation, and I focused entirely on studying really hard (alone) to get great grades.
 My academic years had nothing to do with extracurricular activities.
 I spent a lot of my time focused on solo activities like swimming and yoga.

 ‘You Don’t Speak Up Enough’

-Of course, one of my first employee reviews was about that exact issue.
-I didn’t speak up enough, so my boss worried that even though she knew about the work I put into the company, no one else would have a clue about it — and they’d conclude I was an incompetent buffoon.
+Inevitably one of my first performance reviews focused on this exact issue.
+My boss said I didn’t speak up enough.
+Even though I was doing excellent work, she said, no one else in the company would have a clue about it — and they’d conclude that I was an incompetent buffoon.
 Well, she said it nicer than that, but that’s what I heard.

-So once again, I started lamenting to myself about the trials and tribulations of being an introvert.
-If only there was a legal pill I could take that would convert me from an introvert to an extrovert.
+Once again I started lamenting to myself about the trials and tribulations of being an introvert.
+If only there was a legal pill I could take that would transform me into an extrovert.

-The truth is, being an introvert in the corporate world is akin to being a fish out of water.
-It’s highly uncomfortable for many introverts to be in such an environment, partly because many around us are extroverts (50% of the U.S. population, although I swear that percentage is higher in the corporate world).
+Truth is, being an introvert in the corporate world is akin to being a fish out of water.
+It’s highly uncomfortable for many of us introverts to be in such an environment, in part because a lot of our colleagues are extroverts.
+(Supposedly about 50% of the population is extroverted, although I swear that percentage is higher in the corporate world.)
 Thus, all the trappings of extroverted culture — meetings, presentations, group work, and more — force us introverts out of our very narrow comfort zones.

 As a result, introverts may not live up to the expectations of our role.
-Even though we know our stuff, and we’re good at our jobs, it may not come across to our bosses or colleagues.
+Even though we know our stuff, and we’re good at our jobs, we may not come across to our bosses or colleagues as competent.
 Why?
-We don’t chit chat with colleagues about our accomplishments.
+We don’t chit chat about our accomplishments.
 We don’t holler our knowledge in meetings.
 And we don’t boast about working overtime to our higher ups.

-We might work as hard, or harder than everyone else around us.
+We might work as hard, or even harder than anyone else.
 But no one sees it, or at least they don’t hear about it.

-Inevitably, when it comes to promotions or interesting job opportunities, they go to some extrovert who is better at socializing, someone who goes drinking with the bosses more than you do.
+Inevitably, when it comes to promotions or opportunities, they go to some extrovert who is better at socializing, someone who goes drinking with the bosses more than you do.

 How to Make Yourself More Visible, the Introverted Way

-After years of struggling in my corporate position, eventually I realized that if I can’t change myself from an introvert to an extrovert, and I can’t change corporate culture to be more accepting of me, then I have to do something else in order to make myself more visible.
+Eventually, after years of struggling in my corporate position, I realized that if I can’t change myself from an introvert to an extrovert, and I can’t change corporate culture to be more accepting of me, then I have to do something else in order to make myself visible.

-I mean, ideally, you would start your own business or do your own thing, where you don’t have to be a corporate slave anymore.
-But if that isn’t your thing, or just not practical for you right now, then here are some tips for you.
+I mean, ideally, you would start your own business or do your own thing, where you don’t have to work in a corporate position anymore.
+But if that isn’t your thing, or it’s just not practical for you right now, then here are some tips for you.